Petitions

 How can signatures be collected?

-The signing of "qualified" petitions, which are treated as a motion by a member of the municipal council in the municipal council, must be done on a special signature list that contains certain information such as surnames, first names, dates of birth and adressen.
-Please use this list for the collection.
+The signing of "qualified" petitions, which are treated as a motion by a member of the Municipal councilin the Municipal council, must be done on a special signature list containing specific information such as surnames, first names, dates of birth and addresses.
+The following list must be used for the collection.
+Digital declarations of support via a digital platform on the Internet, such as Open Petition, are not recognized for a "qualified petition".

 How do I find out what happens to my petition?

-The person submitting the petition or the authorized person representing the petitioner will be informed in writing whether the petition received meets the legal requirements.
+The person submitting the petition or the authorised person representing the petitioner will be informed in writing whether the petition received meets the legal requirements.

-If the petition meets the criteria for treatment as a motion by a member of the municipal council in the municipal council, i.e. a "qualified" petition, the municipal council meeting can be followed on the municipal livestream or the public municipal council meeting can be attended.
+If the petition fulfils the criteria for being treated as a motion by a member of the Municipal council in the Municipal council, i.e. a "qualified" petition, the Municipal council meeting can be followed in the municipal livestream or the public Municipal council meeting can be attended.
 Minutes are also taken of every municipal council meeting.
 These can be found here.
-In the case of a "qualified" petition that meets the criteria for being dealt with as a motion by a member of the municipal council in the municipal council, the authorized person representing the petitioner will be informed in writing about the handling of the petition.
+In the case of a "qualified" petition that fulfils the criteria for being dealt with as a motion by a member of the Municipal council, the authorised person representing the petitioner will be informed in writing about the processing of the petition.

 Where can I find the legal basis on which the petition is based?